Denmark–Thailand relations: Trade and economy

 Danish-Thai Chamber of Commerce (DTCC) is an organization that handles legal and business matters between Danes in Thailand.
-Established in 1992, its has over 100 companies as members of the DTCC and is the largest Danish Chamber of Commerce operating within ASEAN.
+Established in 1992, it has over 100 companies as members of the DTCC and is the largest Danish Chamber of Commerce operating within ASEAN.

 Tourism and transportation

 Thai Airways International operates the only direct route between Copenhagen Airport and Suvarnabhumi airport.
 Thailand often ranks as a popular tourist location for Scandinavia, including Denmark, due to its tropical climate and variety of activities.
 In 2006, Thailand was visited by 150,000 Danes, while in 2019 it was 159,526, about 2.75% of the Danish population.
 Danish tourism would bring Thailand US$443.93 million in 2019.
 Among Danes, Phuket and Bangkok ranked consistently among the top 10 most popular destinations for Danes.
 Phuket, Pattaya and Hua Hin are also popular among senior.
 A visa is not required for Danish citizens to enter into Thailand, although the allowed stay is 30 days.